Michel Guérard: Spa resort and cuisine minceur

-In the village of Eugenie-les-Bains, he has a 16-hectare farm along with his wife Christine, located on the spa where Empress Eugenie spent her summers.
+In the village of Eugenie-les-Bains, he owned a 16-hectare farm along with his wife Christine, located on the spa where Empress Eugenie spent her summers.
 At the location, Les Pres D'Eugenie is his restaurant, located in the original Les Pres D'Eugenie Hotel opened in 1862.

 In 1972 Guérard met Christine Barthelemy, the daughter of the founder of the Biotherm range and the owner of a chain of spas and hotels.
 They married, and in 1974 he moved with her to Eugénie-les-Bains, where she was running one of her family's smaller, less successful spas.
 They restored the buildings, and Guérard invented a style of food, cuisine minceur, a form of healthy cooking, to cater to health-conscious Parisians.

-He is a founder of nouvelle cuisine and the creator of cuisine minceur, or slimming food.
-Guerard states he created "great slimming cuisine" when he moved to Eugénie in 1974, an area where patients with metabolic diseases used its hot springs.
-Guerard wanted cuisine that was more appealing than diet food but low in extra fat, sugar, and salt, saying he "realized the extend of despair towards food" that overweight patients at the spa were facing.
+Guerard stated that he created "great slimming cuisine" when he moved to Eugénie in 1974, an area where patients with metabolic diseases used its hot springs.
+Guerard wanted cuisine that was more appealing than diet food but low in extra fat, sugar, and salt, saying he "realized the extent of despair towards food" that overweight patients at the spa were facing.

 SF Moma says "a vanguard of nouvelle cuisine, Michel Guérard was part of the radical shift towards lighter, delicate French cooking– a break from traditional techniques and reliance on heavy, rich sauces."
 On 9 February 1976, he was featured on the cover of TIME with a cartoon of Guerard, then 42, and the line "The new gourmet law: hold the butter."
 After first winning three Michelin stars for his Les Prés d’Eugénie restaurant in 1974, 1975, and 1977, he began receiving steady three Michelin stars for his restaurant around 1980.
 At one point, his restaurant at Les Prés d’Eugénie was awarded three Michelin stars for forty years consecutively, starting in 1977.

 In 1977 his main restaurant received three Michelin stars, and all his properties in Eugénie have been very successful, transforming the tiny village into a significant tourist destination.

 His book Eat Well And Stay Slim, published by Frances Lincoln, included cuisine minceur.

 In 1983 Christine and Michel purchased the Château de Bachen, replanting the vineyards, and producing their first harvest in 1988.

 In 1992, his other two new hotels included The Couvent des Herbes.
-Guerard on the property runs, according to The Age in 2008, "luxury hotel, a gourmet bistro, Guerard's three-star restaurant, boutique lodgings and, most recently, La Ferme Thermale d'Eugenie, one of France's most elegant spas."
+Guerard on the property runs, according to The Age in 2008, [a] "luxury hotel, a gourmet bistro, Guerard's three-star restaurant, boutique lodgings and, most recently, La Ferme Thermale d'Eugenie, one of France's most elegant spas."
 In 1992, he also ran a vineyard, newly formed, which produced 37,000 bottles of his Baron de Bachen label annually.
-At the location, he has a cooking school for hobby chefs.
+At the location, the couple has a cooking school for hobby chefs.
 They also in 2013 opened a training center for professional cooks.
 In 2016, Guerard and his family ran 21 spas and employed around 2000 people.